GroupHQ/group-service/README.md

 ### Group Membership
 The user-membership relationship is a one-to-many relationship.
 Every time a user joins a group, a member is created for them.
 If a user leaves and joins the same group, they would have two members associated with that group, with only the second having an active status.
+This strategy allows:
-This strategy allows the creation of a simple and clear audit history, keeping track of the members a group has, and what users those members belong to.
+- the creation of a simple and clear member history
+- keeping track of the members a group has and what users those members belong to

 Currently, users are only allowed to have one active member at any time.

-### Expected Usage
-Group Service provides two REST endpoints for retrieving data.
-Both are expected to be used when a user visits the GroupHQ web application.
-One endpoint returns a user’s currently active member, if any.
-This lets clients know if a user is currently part of any group.
-The second endpoint returns a list of currently active groups that a user would initially request.
-See [Group Sync](https://github.com/GroupHQ/group-sync) for more information on how users can keep this data up-to-date without having to constantly poll the Group Service.
+### Endpoints for Retrieving Data
+Group Service provides a few REST endpoints for retrieving data:

+- `/groups`: Returns a list of currently active groups and their members
+- `/groups/events`: Similar to `/groups`, except each group is wrapped in an event object
+- `/groups/my-member`: Returns the user's currently active member, if any, based on their authentication credentials

-### Requests
+### Making Requests
-All group-related requests, such as the creation of groups or a member joining a group, take place through the service’s event flow.
-During this flow, a request is carried out, and an outbox event indicating the request’s result is supplied to the event broker.
-Requests are sent through either the Group Service instance itself (e.g. generating groups) or from request events supplied by the event broker.
-Currently, Group Sync service instances allow users to supply join and leave requests to the event broker, while also fanning out outbox events to currently connected users, allowing them to keep in-sync with the latest group changes.
+Group Service accepts requests posted to an event broker on the queues it monitors.
+The following types of requests are currently accepted:
+- Create Group
+- Update Group Status
+- Join Group
+- Leave Group

+After processing a request, group service publishes an event object to another queue that can be consumed by other services.
+[Group Sync]([url](https://github.com/GroupHQ/group-sync)) is one of these services.

+### Putting it All Together
+Clients of Group Service can expect to be able to do the following:
+- Retrieve active groups and their members (either as standalone objects or wrapped in an event object)
+- Retrieve their currently active member
+- Post requests for processing by publishing them to an event queue that group service consumes.
+Processed requests are published to a separate queue for any services interested.

 ## Setting up the Development Environment